cloudmesh-community/sp20-516-229/chapter/ai-oracle-data-science.md

-TODO
+# Chapter: Prateek Shaw sp20-516-229

-Data Science
+## Data Science : Oracle

 Data Science is a platform for data scientists to build, train, and manage models on Oracle Cloud Infrastructure using Python and open source machine learning libraries.

-Teams of data scientists can organize their work and access data and computing resources in this collaborative environment